Netsyms/BusinessMobile/README.md

 --------

 **Simple Pairing**
-Scan a QR code displayed in Portal with the app, enter your password, and everything is setup automatically.
+Scan a QR code displayed in AccountHub with the app, enter your password, and everything is setup automatically.

 **Full Access**